ActiveLogin/ActiveLogin.Authentication/README.md

 ### 3. Get started in development

-Both BankID and GrandID requires you to receive either certificates or API-keys, but to get started and try it out the experience there are development environment options available that uses an in-memory implementation.
+Both BankID and GrandID requires you to receive either certificates or API-keys, but to get started and try it out the experience there is a simulated environment options available that uses an in-memory implementation.
+Great for development and testing.

 #### BankID